pahihu/mumps/doc/manual.md

 base URL in the nanomsg library format and a base port number.
 Each network daemon constructs its connection point from the URL and the base port number.

-Example:
+Example for TCP connection:

     mumps -i 1 -n 5 -u tcp://192.168.1.23 -p 2000 datadb

+If both the server and the client environment is on the same machine, then you can use IPC connections.

+Example for IPC connection:

+    mumps -i 1 -n 5 -u ipc:///tmp/mv2dgp -p 2000 datadb

-The command above will start the MUMPS environment which ID is 1, with 5 network daemons, with the following connection point URLs:
+The command above with the TCP protocol will start the MUMPS environment which ID is 1, with 5 network daemons, with the following connection point URLs:

     tcp://192.168.1.23:2000
     tcp://192.168.1.23:2001